 We have weather normalization or other rate mechanisms that mitigate the impact of weather on NGD in Arkansas, Louisiana, Mississippi, Minnesota and Oklahoma.
 NGD and electric operations in Texas do not have such mechanisms, although fixed customer charges are historically higher in Texas for NGD compared to our other jurisdictions.
 As a result, fluctuations from normal weather may have a positive or negative effect on NGD's results in Texas and on Houston Electric's results in its service territory.
-We have historically entered into heating-degree day swaps for certain NGD did not enter into heating-degree day swaps for the 2015-2016 winter season as a result of NGD's Minnesota division implementing a full decoupling pilot in July 2015.
-We entered into a weather hedge swap pursuant to the Dodd-Frank's end-user exception for Houston Electric's service territory for the 2015-2016 winter season.
+We have historically entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season.
+However, NGD did not enter into heating-degree day swaps for the 2015-2016 winter season as a result of NGD's Minnesota division implementing a full decoupling pilot in July 2015.
+We entered into a weather hedge swap pursuant to the Dodd-Frank's end-user exception for Houston Electric's service territory for the 2015-2016 and 2016-2017 winter seasons.